Marvuno/pokemon_championship/README.md

 get higher ratings and thus better Pokemon over the time.
 More will be covered in the Tutorial inside the game.

-How to Play
+## How to Play
-Download the zip file and extract it.
+Download the zip file from releases and extract it.
 Click on the main.exe.
 That's it!
 However, there may be some unknown issues that render the game unplayable for some users.
 Please do not hesitate to give me feedback if it happens.